Leadership

 Caleb Blackburn, BS

-Caleb Blackburn is a graduate research assistant under Dr. Maggie Sugg in the Department of Geography and Planning at Appalachian State University.
-He has studied FEMA’s response to Hurricane Helene in Appalachia, alongside looking at compounding climate events’ effect on mental health in the southern United States.
+Caleb Blackburn is a graduate research assistant at Appalachian State University.
+He has studied FEMA’s response to Hurricane Helene in Appalachia, as well as the compounding effects of climate events on mental health in the southern United States.
 He is highly invested in understanding how space and time influence access to health and working to help those most vulnerable.
 When he is not doing research, you can find Caleb training for a marathon or reading.

 Quinn Keefer, BS

-Quinn Keefer is a graduate research assistant under Dr. Maggie Sugg in the Department of Geography and Planning at Appalachian State University.
+Quinn Keefer is a graduate research assistant at Appalachian State University.
 He is originally from Asheville, North Carolina, and is highly invested in this research after witnessing the damage caused to the region he calls home.
 Quinn’s research interests are in health geography, satellite remote sensing, and machine learning.
 He is excited to work on research in the region he calls home.
 If the weather is nice outside, you can expect to find Quinn there hiking, reading, or just relaxing in the sun.

 Sophie Ryan, MA

 Sophie Ryan is a climate-health fellow at Appalachian State University and a PhD candidate at UNC Chapel Hill.
-Sophie’s fellowship is funded by Dr. Maggie Sugg and Dr. Jen Runkle to investigate the population health impacts of extreme weather events, focusing on help-seeking behaviors and resource needs following exposure to storms.
+Sophie’s fellowship investigates the population health impacts of extreme weather events, focusing on help-seeking behaviors and resource needs following exposure to storms.
 She also has funding from the National Hazard Center to investigate the community health impacts of Hurricane Helene in western North Carolina, with a focus on rural resilience.
 Sophie loves to garden, cross-country ski, and explore the Blue Ridge mountains.

 Partner Institutions